And let there be light! Kevin McCorry has arrived in the world. A photograph of me in my bedroom in 1968.

 I was also impressed by recorded media: non-live television, vinyl records, and reel-to-reel audiotape.
 So impressed was I with the latter of these that I would unravel my parents' audiotapes!
 Among the musical pieces that I enjoyed were "Little Arrows", sung by Leapy Lee, and Henry Mancini's "Baby Elephant Walk".
 I played my "LITTLE ARROWS" vinyl record on my children's phonograph so many times that the little vinyl record player's needle reduced the vinyl grooves to nothingness!
 Later musical fancies included Beethoven's Ninth Symphony and HERB ALPERT'S GREATEST HITS, a curious mix of moody symphonic melodies and Southern U.S. jazz.
 For my birthday party in 1974 during Era 2, I played an 8-track audiotape of Herb Alpert music (I had HERB ALPERT'S GREATEST HITS on audiotape in addition to vinyl platter) as I and my cohorts in revelry were eating chocolate birthday cupcakes and my mother was snapshooting a series of instant photographs of our festivities.

 Going eastward from Manitoba to New Brunswick, passenger rail lines in Canada ran through the provinces of Ontario and Quebec and entered New Brunswick by that province's northern and western frontiers.
-My mother and I stayed in Montreal, Quebec with a friend of hers for a day or two while we were going east from Manitoba to New Brunswick on one of our railway travels, and my only memory of being in my mother's friend's apartment is of eating French Creme cookies for breakfast.
+One of the passenger rail lines then went from Campbellton, the northernmost New Brunswick municipality, through the largest townships of the Miramichi River region of New Brunswick, and proceeding toward to the city of Moncton on New Brunswick east coast.
+My grandparents would collect us at the train depot in the town of Newcastle and convey us to their place in Fredericton, and return us to the same train station for our journey back to Manitoba.
+My mother and I stayed in Montreal, Quebec with a friend of hers for a day or two while we were going east from Manitoba to New Brunswick on one of our railway travels, and my only memory of being in my mother's friend's apartment is of eating Dare French Creme cookies for breakfast.

 Train.
 I was fascinated by this mode of transport.
 The exterior and interior appearance, the atmosphere (including the smell of the engines), the private berths and the bunk beds and tiny cakes of soap, and the restaurant cars of the trains belonging to C.N., Canada's passenger rail company, fostered a childhood love for riding the rails.
 One of the first things that I aspired to be was a train engineer.
 On one Christmas in my pre-school years (the Christmas of 1971, I believe), I asked for and received an electric train set.
 And the locomotive for that train set had the distinctive look (red front and diagonal white stripes on sides) of C.N.'s locomotives.